ibm-cloud-docs/solution-tutorials/static-website.md

-# Serve static files to users around the world
+# Low latency delivery of static files to users around the world

-Host and serve website assets and user generated cotent in a Content Delivery Network (CDN) and Cloud Object Storage fast and secure to users around the world.
+Host and serve website assets (images, videos, documents) and user generated cotent in a Cloud Object Storage and use a Content Delivery Network (CDN) for fast and secure to users around the world.

 ## Objectives
 * Create a Cloud Object Storage S3 bucket
 * Upload files to a bucket
-* Make the website content globally available with a CDN
+* Make the content globally available with a CDN
+* Expose files using a Cloud Foundry web application

 ![](images/solution3/Solution3Architecture.png)